arq5x/gemini/docs/content/database_schema.rst

                                 | https://github.com/chapmanb/bcbio.variation/blob/master/src/bcbio/variation/utils/gms.clj
-gms_solid         FLOAT         Genome Mappability Scores with SOLiD error models gms_iontorrent    FLOAT         Genome Mappability Scores with IonTorrent error models
+gms_solid         FLOAT         Genome Mappability Scores with SOLiD error models gms_iontorrent    FLOAT         Genome Mappability Scores with IonTorrent error models encode_tfbs       STRING        | Comma-separated list of transcription factors that were
+                                | observed by ENCODE to bind DNA in this region.
+Each hit in the list is constructed
+                                | as TF_MAXSCORE_CELLCOUNT, where:
+                                |   *TF* is the transcription factor name
+                                |   *MAXSCORE* is the highest signal strength observed in any of the cell lines
+                                |   *CELLCOUNT* is the number of cells tested that had nonzero signals.
+                                | Provenance: wgEncodeRegTfbsClusteredV2 UCSC table

+NOTE: the annotation file is in BED format, but pysam doesn't tolerate BED files with more than 12 fields, so we just use the base tuple parser and grab the name column (4th column)
 ================  ========      ====================================================================================

 |